debbieyuen/nanda-edge-agent/README.md

 ## Requirements
 * Personal Computer:
   * [JetPack SDK 6.1](https://developer.nvidia.com/embedded/jetpack-sdk-61) (make sure you are not downloading JetPack 5.1.3 from the Jetson AI Docs!
 It will give you an error when trying to boot)
+  * Need a computer to flash to the Jetson
   * Jetson Orin Nano Developer Kit - JetPack 5.1.3 image
   * Balena Etcher
 * Hardware Materials: